7 Best Portable Solar Panels of 2019

 The solar kit includes a 10-amp PWM charge controller already attached in the back of the solar panels to be connected to any lead-acid battery.
 A useful (and very handy) application of this charge controller is that comes integrated with an USB-port to charge your cellphone or iPad.

-These convenient portable solar panels can be installed as a valuable solar charging option for batteries, especially for those who want to have portable solar panels for home.
+These convenient product can be installed as a valuable solar charging option for batteries, especially for those who want to have a home solution.

 Another model is available for 80 Watt.